holylovenia/question-answer-generation/README.md

 1. Export '$STANFORD_PARSER' environment variable using lib path using command `EXPORT STANFORD_PARSER=<ABSOLUTE_PATH>` e.g. `EXPORT STANFORD_PARSER=/home/anonymous/question-answer-generation/QuestionGeneration/lib`
 2. If you want the website version please see the link above
+3. If the program stuck after loading the model.
+It's because the port already used.
+This happened usually after you already run the program twice or several times.
+Please kill the process that runs on the port using `lsof -i` find java, kill the proces PID.

 ![result](assets/qag-web.gif)